hemepositive/PC-lecture/index.md

 <details>
   <summary><h3>Why do we want the DNR?</h3></summary>
-  ### Moral Distress
+  Moral Distress
-  "Knowing the right thing to do but not being able to do it because of some external constraint."
+  : "Knowing the right thing to do but not being able to do it because of some external constraint."
 </details>

 <details>
   <summary><h3>How to do have a good GOC conversation?</h3></summary>

-  ### Use a Talking Map
+### Use a Talking Map</h3>
   ## [REMAP](https://www.vitaltalk.org/guides/transitionsgoals-of-care/)
   1. Reframe why the status quo isn’t working.
   2. Expect emotion & empathize.